Gordonby/securing-azure-storage-accounts/README.md

 [Geo-zone redundant](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#geo-zone-redundant-storage) replicatates to a secondary region to mitigate primary region data-loss scenarios.

+> GZRS should be used for providing maximum durability for business critical data

 ### Cost

 This pricing illustration is for capacity only, based on 1TB block blob storage in UK South.
 Pricing correct as of 31st May 2023, averaged monthly cost.